jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "4oCtm6V3TsQJ"}

-Another possibility here is to use our latent model to interpolate between two entries in the training set through the latent model space.
+Another possibility here is to use the latent model to interpolate between two entries in the training set through the latent model space.
-Here's an interpolation between a digit 9 and a digit 3:
+Here's an interpolation between a digit `9` and a digit `3`:

 ```{code-cell}
 :id: 8iJ9f60VUBwY